skeet70/django-markdown-video/README.md

 </object>
 ```

-All you actually need for this to work is mdx-video.py somewhere in your python path (such as you webapp root, where your settings.py file is).
+All you actually need for the base functionality to work (not the templatetags) is mdx-video.py somewhere in your python path (such as you webapp root, where your settings.py file is).
 If you have that it will enable funcionality such as (copied from original):

 The following code...